Monikae/DominosaSolver/README.md

 dominosa_solver namespace also gives the user access to another other object in the library.

 ## Quick Start
-Simply download solver.html, load it in the browser and enter the command below in the browser's debug console.
+Simply download solver.html, load it in the browser and enter the command above in the browser's debug console.

 ## Library
 DominosaSolver.js and DominosaSolver.ts are compiled, standalone libraries that can be used in any JS or TS project.